 Turns out there are about a million cool things to do in Nicaragua, and most of them include volcanoes ... which makes any activity even cooler.
 One spot ILP volunteers have been loving is the volcanic island paradise known is Island Ometepe.
 It's crammed full of the best kind of weekend adventures, like paddle boarding on the lake, black sand beaches, and a little swimming spot that has crystal clear water.
+Plus, we think it has the cutest overnight places to stay.
 This place is an actual oasis and so easily done on a weekend.

 Already know you want to spend your weekends on a tropical island?

 See what volunteering in Nicaragua is all about, right here.

 The volcanic island of Ometepe is floating in the giant Lake Nicaragua and once you learn a bit about what there is to do here, you won't believe that it's still a bit of a secret, known only to the cool backpackers who know how to travel around Central America.
 Here are the details to make your trip here a breeze:

 A Few Notes On Moyogalpa

 This lush tropical island is formed completely by two massive volcanoes.
 Ometepe sits on an enormous lake, giving you the chance to soak up the scenery on your ferry ride over.
 Be sure to peek out the windows and see the looming twin silhouettes of Maderas and Concepcion — the two volcanoes that build this island.
 So.
 Cool.